Meta-Learning with Adjoint Methods: Conclusion

 \section{Conclusion}

-We have presented \ours, a novel optimization-based approach for meta learning of model initializations.
-We view the inner-optimization as solving a forward ODE, and use the adjoint method to compute the gradient of the meta-loss w.r.t the initialization in an efficient and accurate way.
-Our method does not need aggressive approximations or additional regularization, and applies to long training trajectories with various lengths.
-In the future, we plan to extend our work to conditional meta learning~\citep{denevi2021conditional,wang2020structured} so as to further leverage side information to estimate task-specific initializations.
+We have presented \ours, a novel meta learning approach of model initializations.
+We view the inner-optimization as solving a forward ODE, and use the adjoint method to compute the gradient of the meta-loss w.r.t. the initialization in an efficient and accurate way.
+We plan to extend our work to conditional meta learning~\citep{denevi2021conditional,wang2020structured} so as to further leverage side information to estimate task-specific initializations.